McCloud4871/McCloud4871/README.md

 ## Cybersecurity Portfolio

 Hi, I'm John Patrick Thomas and this is my Cyber Security Portfolio.
-I recently completed a Master's Degree in Cyber Security and have prior experience in networking, telecommunications, and IT infrastructure.
+I am completing a Master's Degree in Cyber Security and have prior experience in networking, telecommunications, and IT infrastructure.
 I am currently seeking opportunities in cybersecurity where I can apply my skills in GRC, incident response, security operations, cloud security, and network security.

 ---